WVS Constitution & Bylaws

 5. The President-Elect, in the absence or incapacity of the President, shall perform the duties of the President’s office.

-6. In the absence of both the President and the President-Elect, the Chair shall be taken by a Chairman Pro Tem, elected by such members of the Council as are present.
+6. In the absence of both the President and the President-Elect, the Chairperson shall be taken by a Chairperson Pro Tem, elected by such members of the Council as are present.

-7. The Secretary-Treasurer shall ensure proper storage of the minutes of the meetings of the Society and Council, attest all official acts requiring certification; notify officers and members of their election; conduct correspondence; take charge of all papers not otherwise provided for.
-At least thirty (30) days but not more than forty (40) days prior to each annual or special meeting he shall ensure issue to all members of the Society a program of the forthcoming meeting.
-He/she shall compile a written report to be read at the annual Executive Session of the Society, in which shall be included a list of candidates proposed for membership, as approved by Council.
-He/she shall ensure receipt of all moneys and funds belonging to the Society; ensure payment of all bills; ensure rendering of bills for dues and assessments as soon as possible after the annual meeting; and report to the Council at each annual meeting the names of all members in arrears as to dues.
-He shall prepare a written report of the finances of the Society to be presented at the Council Meeting and at the Executive Meeting.
+7. The Secretary-Treasurer shall ensure proper archiving of the minutes of the meetings of the Society and Council, attest all official acts requiring certification; notify officers and members of their election; conduct correspondence; take charge of all papers not otherwise provided for.
+At least thirty (30) days but not more than forty (40) days prior to each annual or special meeting they shall distribute all members of the Society a program of the forthcoming meeting.
+They shall compile a written report to be read at the annual Executive Session of the Society, to include a list of candidates proposed for membership, as approved by Council.
+They shall ensure receipt of all moneys and funds belonging to the Society; ensure payment of all bills; ensure rendering of bills for dues and assessments as soon as possible after the annual meeting; and report to the Council at each annual meeting the names of all members in arrears as to dues.
+They shall prepare a written report of the finances of the Society to be presented at the Council Meeting and at the Executive Meeting.

 9. The Recorder shall ensure receipt of all papers and reports of discussions on papers presented before the Society.
 The Recorder, together with the Program Committee, shall ensure submission of manuscripts to the Journal of Vascular Surgery for publication.